Jesse-21/beb-social-protocol/docs/nft.md

 Initially, a single controller is implemented, the `BebGenesisController`.
 The ability to add and remove controllers is crucial in implementing future upgrades and controller contracts.
 The BEB DAO will eventually vote on controller-related changes.

-## BEB Names
+## BEBverse Names

-Registration of human-readable community names is a critical feature of the BEB Community Protocol, making NFTCs have an optional BEB Name, accessible by a BEB client through `[name].client.xyz` or `[name].beb`.
-If a BEB NFTC does not have a name, it is `client.xyz/[contractAddress]/[tokenId]` by default.
-Note that a BEB Name is blockchain agnostic, the communities aren't branded by a specific chain protocol, rather the BEB protocol itself.
+Registration of human-readable community names is a critical feature of the BEBverse Protocol, making domains have a required BEB Name, accessible by a BEBverse client through `[name].client.xyz` or `[name].beb`.
+Note that a BEBverse Domain is blockchain agnostic, the communities aren't branded by a specific chain protocol, rather the BEBverse protocol itself.

-## BEB Name Leasing
+## BEBverse Name Leasing

-To discourage community squatting, we design BEB NFTC Names to be leasable, which means they are controlled by the BEB Registrar.
+To discourage community squatting, we designed BEBverse Domains to be leasable, which means they are controlled by the BEBverse Registrar.
 Shorter names will have a higher name mint and yearly renewal.
 Price is computed by an oracle, with a rate to mint, and a rate per year to lease.